Beyond the Bake Sale: School Event Trends for Spring 2026

 Taken together, these trends point in one clear direction: school communities in 2026 are moving from passive to active, from generic to personalised, and from “asking parents to show up” to “giving parents a reason to show up.”

-The schools doing this best are the ones thinking about events not just as fundraising mechanisms, but as genuine community infrastructure — the glue that holds together a group of people who happen to share a postcode and a school gate, and who have the potential to be so much more than that.
+The schools doing this best are thinking about events not just as fundraising mechanisms, but as genuine community infrastructure: the glue that holds together a group of people who happen to share a postcode and a school gate, and who have the potential to be so much more than that.

 At Classlist, we’ll keep watching what’s working and sharing it with you.